FOR PROFESSIONALS WHO WORK WITH TEENAGERS

-In January 2021, Gateway Community High will open its doors to Year 9 and 10 students who will thrive outside the conventional schooling system.
+In January 2021, Gateway Community High opened its doors to Year 9 and 10 students who will thrive outside the conventional schooling system.

-This unique independent school is focused on Year 9 and 10 students who have disengaged with learning or who would benefit from an alternative to the traditional school system.
-Gateway Community High will enable students to complete the Year 10 NSW Record of School Achievement (ROSA), and provide a gateway to ongoing education or training, whether that be Year 11 and 12 or vocational training.
+This unique independent school focuses on Year 9 and 10 students who have disengaged with learning or who would benefit from an alternative to the traditional school system.
+Gateway Community High enables students to complete the Year 10 NSW Record of School Achievement (ROSA), and provides a gateway to ongoing education or training, whether that be Year 11 and 12 or vocational training.

 Who would benefit the most from attending Gateway Community High?